-- Whether the proposed turbines increase the spatial extent of turbines in the view - Whether the different wind energy developments can appear as a single collective unit or there is separation - Whether 'visual stacking' occurs - Whether the contrast of different size and design between different wind developments creates visual clutter.
+- > Whether the proposed turbines increase the spatial extent of turbines in the view - > Whether the different wind energy developments can appear as a single collective unit or there is separation - > Whether 'visual stacking' occurs - > Whether the contrast of different size and design between different wind developments creates visual clutter.

-As cumulative visual effects depend on the aspect from which the turbines will be seen various viewpoints were selected to give a thorough overview of the how the proposed turbines will appear in conjunction to turbines already present.
+As cumulative visual effects depend on the aspect from which the turbines will be seen various viewpoints were selected to give a thorough overview of the how the proposed turbines will appear in conjunction to existing, permitted and proposed turbines.

-The assessment of cumulative effects was included in the viewpoint assessment tables in Appendix 13-3 and summarised in the LVIA Chapter of the EIAR.
+The assessment of cumulative effects was included in the viewpoint assessment tables in Appendix 14-3 and summarised in the LVIA Chapter of the EIAR - Chapter 14.